ErikLetson/steem-lottobot/README.md

 Before starting Lottobot, you should run the included file `configurator.py` and set up your configuration.
 The configurator has several options (to see a complete list of options, as well as some more general help, enter option `h`).
-First, you will want to give Lottobot an account to associate with, so enter option `a` into the configurator.
-Next, you will want to give Lottobot access to the private WIF keys associated with that account so that it can operate it.
+First, you will want to give Lottobot an account to hold its lottery with, so enter option `a` into the configurator.
+Next, you will want to give Lottobot access to the private WIF keys from that account so that it can operate it.
 The only keys that Lottobot *needs* access to are the posting key and the memo key.
 If you want to use the "associated account" feature to make automatic transfers to another account, Lottobot will also need your active key.
 Enter option `k` to pass keys to Lottobot.